Website Speed Optimization: Make Your Site Lightning Fast | Mycelia

 Enabling HTTP/2

 HTTP/2 is a major revision of the HTTP protocol that allows browsers to download multiple resources simultaneously over a single connection.
-This multiplexing significantly improves performance compared to HTTP/1.1, which required separate connections for each resource.
+The multiplexing significantly improves performance compared to HTTP/1.1, which required separate connections for each resource.

 Upgrading Hosting When Necessary